Does the world need another Tiger Shark in Formaldehyde?

 Or, is Art an anachronistic concept, not relevant in the modern world?

 How do we measure Art’s tangible importance, efficacy, power?

 There are 3 considerations when measuring Art and its relevance:

 1. THE ECONOMIST VIEW: Does the Art object sell, because it offers joy, excitement, and utility?
 How does one know this is the case?
-It’s a logical positive argument: if it’s selling, it’s thus popular, and thus it’s a trading good worth analyzing.
+It’s a Logical Positive argument: if it’s selling, it’s thus popular, thus it’s a trading good worth analyzing.
 Its price-point offers hints to its overall relevance vis-a-vis all other substitutable objects in its class of objects, in a free-market environment.
 Its overall market valuation is interesting, as is its derivative products potential.

 This class of objects contains case goods, decoration, cultural artifacts, media products, and aesthetic products.
-A song is just a unit: does it sell?
-An image is just a commodity: does it call to action certain (consumption) behaviors?
-A film: its worldwide gross?
-Its utility, to the investor, is its “buy in a down market, sell in a high market” potential.
+A song, for instance, is considered just a unit: does it sell?
+An image is thought of as just a commodity: does it call to action certain (consumption) behaviors?
+A film, then: its worldwide gross?
+Its utility then, to the investor, is its “buy in a down market, sell in a high market” potential.
 Is it worthy of hoarding, building an inventory, making a market?

 In a more refined, mature market, other value considerations come into play: what is the object’s specialness in message?
 Its specialness in form?
 Its overall execution of quality, and unity?
 Its beauty?
 Its rarity?
 Its substitutability?
 Its provenance and backstory and affiliations?
 Its audience size (market)?
 Its persistence in media?
 Its imitabilty as an exemplar?
 Its brand and franchise possibilities?